Definition of 'eavesdrop'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 The eavesdropping on the conversations also provided key intelligence for the Allied war effort.
-The Sun (2012)You are in a restaurant, eavesdropping on a conversation between a successful businessman and his bank manager.
-Times, Sunday Times (2008)It will be like they're eavesdropping on conversations they wouldn't usually hear.
+The Sun (2012)It will be like they're eavesdropping on conversations they wouldn't usually hear.
 Times, Sunday Times (2010)Until last year he was based at the government's eavesdropping centre in Cheltenham.
 Times, Sunday Times (2010)My office is now above a hairdresser's and I love eavesdropping on conversations!
 The Sun (2015)

 Trends of 'eavesdrop'